cybersic/blocco_note/README.md

-this is the 0.8 version of text editor you need pysimplegui library and python3.* for use it
+This is the 0.8 version of text editor
+You need PySimpleGUIQt library and python3.5 or up for use it